Travigo/travigo/docs/departure-graph.md

 The current format is departures-only.
 An arrival index can later be added as a second integer index over the same compact journey/path records without changing the lazy fill, rolling generation, or persistence model.

+## Operational statistics

+`GET /v1/stats` returns a live JSON snapshot covering:

+- `Requests`: departure-request totals, failures and in-flight requests; the completed request rate and latency over the last 60 seconds; and lifetime average, maximum and most recent latency.
+- The existing top-level `Strings`, `Journeys`, `Paths`, `DepartureBuckets`, `CompleteStops` and `CompleteDays` fields remain unchanged. `Lookups` adds hit and miss counts and hit rate plus lazy-fill counts, failures, in-flight fills and average/maximum fill time.
+- `BackgroundBuild`: whether a scan is active, estimated and scanned journey counts, progress from `0` to `1`, scan rate, estimated time remaining, duration, active journey-day count and successful/failed build history.
+- `Snapshot`: active write state, successful/failed write counts, last write and restore duration, compressed file size and latest errors.
+- `Memory`: Go heap, stack, runtime system allocation, heap objects, goroutines, garbage collections and latest GC pause.
+On Linux it also reports process RSS and cgroup usage/limit when those kernel files are available.

+The endpoint calculates metrics from counters and current runtime state; it does not traverse the graph. `GET /healthz` remains the lightweight probe endpoint.